Puppy Age in Human Years

 Frequently Asked Questions

-How fast do puppies grow?
+How often do puppies need the vet?